 By Kyle Longwell, Product Manager of Software and Clinical Care at Cochlear Americas.

-Cochlear’s recent FD approval of Remote Check for cochlear implant recipients drastically changes the virtual care landscape for hearing health professionals.
+Cochlear’s recent FDA approval of Remote Check for cochlear implant recipients drastically changes the virtual care landscape for hearing health professionals.

 The FDA’s expedited approval of Cochlear’s Remote Check offering during the COVID-19 crisis underscores that at-home hearing healthcare support needs to be prioritized, accessible and convenient for patients now more than ever.
 Professionals now have the ability to offer an at-home, clinician-enabled testing tool that allows recipients with a Cochlear™ Nucleus® 7 or Kanso® 2 Sound Processor to complete a series of hearing tests from their compatible iOS device using the Nucleus Smart App.*